ziotom78/raytracing_course/tomasi-ray-tracing-03b.md

-# Immagini PFM
+# PFM Images

-# Immagini PFM
+# PFM Images

--   La classe `HdrImage` deve essere in grado di caricare e salvare immagini su disco.
+-   The `HdrImage` class must be able to load and save images to disk.

--   Siccome `HdrImage` usa floating-point per le tre componenti di colore (rosso, verde, blu), occore un formato HDR, quindi PNG, JPEG e simili non vanno bene.
+-   Since `HdrImage` uses floating-point for the three color components (red, green, blue), an HDR format is required, so PNG, JPEG and the like are not suitable.

--   Noi useremo il formato PFM.
+-   We will use the PFM format.

-# Il formato PFM
+# The PFM Format

--   Scrivere file PFM è relativamente banale, perché hanno un [formato](http://www.pauldebevec.com/Research/HDR/PFM/) molto semplice
+-   Writing PFM files is relatively trivial, because they have a very simple [format](http://www.pauldebevec.com/Research/HDR/PFM/)

--   Un file PFM è un file **binario**, ma inizia come se fosse un file di testo (con caratteri ASCII, quindi non dobbiamo preoccuparci di Unicode):
+-   A PFM file is a **binary** file, but it starts as if it were a text file (with ASCII characters, so we don't have to worry about Unicode):

     ```text
     PF